dgroomes/gradle-playground/java-preview-features-groovy-dsl/README.md

-# java-preview-features
+# java-preview-features-groovy-dsl

 This project shows how to configure Gradle to build and run a project that uses Java [_Preview Features_](https://openjdk.java.net/jeps/12).

-This project uses Gradle's [*Kotlin DSL*](https://docs.gradle.org/current/userguide/kotlin_dsl.html).
-For comparison with the Gradle Groovy DSL, see the sibling project `java-preview-features-groovy-dsl/`.
+This project uses Gradle's original [*Groovy DSL*](https://docs.gradle.org/current/dsl/index.html).
+For comparison with the Gradle Kotlin DSL, see the sibling project `java-preview-features/`.

 ---